jmafc/angular-phonecat-brunch/docs/README.md

 could perhaps be adapted to run from the `public` directory (by installing the original in `app/assets`, but we have chosen not to do so for the time being.

+## Step-4

+This step adds a simple feature: a drop-down list to allow the user to select the order in which the items are displayed.
+An 'age' property is added to the model to support both alphabetical and aged ordering.
+An additional unit test and a couple of end-to-end tests are present as well.

+The changes to HTML and JavaScript in the original project were fairly straightforward to convert to Jade and CoffeeScript.
+Note that the CoffeeScript files have been style-checked with [CoffeeLint](http://www.coffeelint.org/), which resulted, for example, in reformatting some long lines.